THE DEADLINE TO ENTER THIS YEAR IS NOVEMBER 12, 2018 by 11:59 p.m. CTS.

-TSPRA has moved to a new online submission system.
+TSPRA uses an online submission system.

 We no longer accept entries mailed to the office.